kkieninger/nextjs-project-template/README.md

 * `GET /api/status` - simple status / health check endpoint
 * `GET /api/chart` - returns a hardcoded array of objects used in the portfolio refactor experience
+* `GET /api/table` - returns a hardcoded array of objects used in the portfolio refactor experience

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.